GLOBAL MARKETS-Investors exuberant as Trump signals shift from austerity era

 The moves were led by Wednesday's sharp rises in U.S. Treasury yields.
 The 30-year Treasury bond yield gained almost 25 basis points in its sharpest rise in more than five years; yields on the 10-year note climbed 21 basis points to breach the 2 percent mark for the first time since January.

-High-rated euro zone bond yields - which had sunk early on Wednesday - rose sharply on Thursday, with the region's benchmark German 10-year bonds up 9 basis points to 0.27 percent, the highest level since April.
+High-rated euro zone bond yields - which had sunk early Wednesday - rose sharply on Thursday, with the region's benchmark German 10-year bonds up 5 basis points to 0.23 percent, the highest level since May.

-PIMCO portfolio manager Scott Mather warned about uncertainties surrounding Trump's policy agenda, who will occupy leading U.S. government posts and likely changes in foreign and trade policy.
-That begged questions over how other governments and financial markets will react to those shifts.
-"What is unknown about the outlook outstrips what is known," he said.

 END OF AUSTERITY?